myhdl/myhdl/doc/source/manual/conversion.rst

   resizings and type casts.

   In MyHDL, these issues don't exist because ``intbv`` objects simply work as (constrained) integers.
-Moreover, the convertor automates the cumbersome tasks that are required in Verilog and VHDL.
+Moreover, the converter automates the cumbersome tasks that are required in Verilog and VHDL.
 It uses signed or unsigned types based on the value constraints of the intbv objects, and automatically performs the